 The plain, soft water clearly suds more successfully.

-Record the results of your experiment and your taste test, and write about what you’ve learned about water in your science notebook.
+Record the results of your experiment and write about what you’ve learned about water in your science notebook.

 Additional Layers are extra activities you can do or tangents you can take off on.
 You will find them in the sidebars of each Layers of Learning unit.
 They are optional, so just choose what interests you.

 Water molecules are strongly attracted to each other, also because of the positive and negative charges on opposite ends of the molecule.

 This strong attraction between molecules creates surface tension and allows a paper clip to float on the surface.

 Most people prefer soft water for cleaning, but hard water for drinking.
 In the laundry, when doing dishes, when cleaning the bathroom, and even when cleaning ourselves, soft water is best.
 It works well with soap and doesn’t leave a nasty residue.
 However, most people prefer the taste of hard water.
 Try to drink distilled water.
 You probably won’t like it.
 It’s the minerals within water that make them taste good to us.